TartaricAcid/TouhouLittleMaid/docs/custom_model_pack.md

 1. The maid animation is automatically added based on the **group name**, so please do not delete or rename at will.

    > Want to know what group names are available?
-Please see the xxx.
+Please see the [Preset Animation](/preset_animation) chapter.

 2. Pay attention to the parent-child relationship of the group.